DialedIn-Aus/products/openSense/README.md

 ## Compatible Modules
 The following modules are compatible with this board.
 Not all features supported on ESP8266 modules.
-Some modules require the addition of extra resistors (see [datasheet](OpenSense_datasheet_v1.0.0.pdf)).
+Some modules require some additional soldering (see [datasheet](OpenSense_datasheet_v1.0.0.pdf)).

 Modules can easily be placed by hand soldering.

 * WT32C3-S5 [ESP32-C3]
 * ESP8585-WROOM-01 [ESP32-C3]
-* ESP-12E, ESP-12F, ESP-07(S), WT8266-S5 [ESP8266]
+* ESP-12E, ESP-12F, ESP-07(S), WT8266-S5 [ESP8266] [^1]
 * ESP-12S, WT8266-S6 [ESP8266]
 * ESP8684-WROOM-01 [ESP32-C2] (requires esp-idf v5.1, not supported by other platforms yet)
 * ESP-C3-12F [ESP32-C3] (Not recommended)

+[^1]: These modules require removing 2 resistors and applying solder bridge, see datasheet for details.